blawson69/PurseStrings/README.md

 # PurseStrings

 This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters using the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).
-It adds a "Purse" to a character for storing coinage, and will add/subtract appropriately when collecting loot, paying for goods/services, etc. This script also manages a rudimentary inventory system, allowing a dynamic merchant experience.
-You can set up characters/NPCs with an inventory that is updated with every purchase.
+It adds a "Purse" to a character for storing coinage, and will add/subtract appropriately when collecting loot, paying for goods/services, etc. This script also manages an Inventory system, allowing a dynamic Merchant experience.
+You can create any number of Merchant NPCs with an Inventory that is updated with every purchase.

 ## Coinage
 PurseStrings uses the [SRD monetary system](https://roll20.net/compendium/dnd5e/Treasure#content) and is fairly flexible in the way it accepts coinage.
 Coinage can be sent as either a list of amounts & denominations (commas and spaces between numbers and denominations are accepted), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest (cp, sp, ep, gp, pp) with zeros for placeholders.